willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Many people have written front-end interfaces to SPICE that allow designers to create SPICE netlists by drawing schematics.
 The SPICE netlist is submitted to SPICE for simulation.
 The results are retrieved from SPICE and plotted.
 Many of these packages can be found by searching the web for "circuit simulator."

 An excellent version of SPICE is available from [Linear Technology](http://www.linear.com/), a semiconductor manufacturing company in Milpitas, California.
 The program is called [LTspice](http://www.linear.com/designtools/software/#LTspice).
 LTspice runs on Windows, Macintosh, and Linux machines with Windows emulation.
 It is free to download and use."
+Note: Linear Technologies was purchased by [Analog Devices](www.analog.com) in 2017.
+The links to LTSpice may be changed in the future.

-## Acknowledgements
+## Acknowledgments

-schematic.js   &copy; *2012 EdX*,  &copy; *2011 MIT EECS*
+© 2017-18 Willy McAllister, © 2016 Khan Academy, Inc., © 2012 EdX,  © 2011 MIT EECS

-Khan Academy software is made available under the [MIT License](https://opensource.org/licenses/MIT).
+Khan Academy makes its software available under the [MIT License](https://opensource.org/licenses/MIT).

 This circuit simulator is part of the EdX Platform, licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE](https://github.com/edx/edx-platform/blob/master/LICENSE) Version 3, 19 November 2007.
 More information at [EdX licensing](https://open.edx.org/open-edx-licensing).

 #### Libraries

-The simulator uses two open-source libraries:
+The simulator uses two open-source libraries,

 [Download.js](http://danml.com/download.html) is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), attributed to "dandavis".
 No changes were made.
 Download.js allows to circuit files to be downloaded to the client computer.

 [Hammer.js](http://hammerjs.github.io/) is available under the [MIT License](https://github.com/hammerjs/hammer.js/blob/master/LICENSE.md).
 No changes were made.
 Hammer.js provides touch functionality, in particular, the double-tap function for touch interfaces.

-This version of the circuit sandbox simulator includes additions by Willy McAllister, EE Content Fellow at Khan Academy during 2016:
+This version of the circuit sandbox simulator includes additions by Willy McAllister, EE Content Fellow at Khan Academy during 2016,

-* Save/Load netlist, sharable link
+* Save/Load netlist with a sharable link
-* Touch sensitivity for tablets and smartphone
+* Touch sensitivity for tablets and smart phone
 * Language extensions